jheidel/algemy-solver/README.md

  - [x] Expanded color mixing
  - [ ] Hexagonal board

-In its current state, the solver should be able to solve all hexagonal boards in the game.
+In its current state, the solver should be able to solve all SQUARE boards in the game.

 # Dependencies